 This figure displays each type of patient safety concern (CATEGORY ASSOCIATED WITH EVENT OR UNSAFE CONDITION [EVENT TYPE]) as a percentage of all EVENT TYPES identified in reports received by the PSOPPC in CFER-H V1.2, excluding the Healthcare-Associated Infection and Venous Thromboembolism EVENT TYPES.
-The totals differ from those presented in the Data Submission Summary module because some reports submitted in CFER-H V1.2 were outside the specific scope of the Common Formats and were excluded, and because AHRQ chose not to include Healthcare-Associated Infection and Venous Thromboembolism EVENT TYPES in this analysis for reasons discussed in the Data Limitations section.
+The totals differ from those presented in the Data Submission Summary module because some reports submitted in CFER-H V1.2 were outside the specific scope of the Common Formats and were excluded, and because AHRQ chose not to include Healthcare-Associated Infection and Venous Thromboembolism EVENT TYPES in this analysis for reasons discussed in the NPSD Chartbook Text Formatting and Percentage of Event Type by Common Formats Version sections.

-The most frequently reported EVENT TYPES were Other at 46.5% (397,256 / 854,580), Medication or Other Substance at 25.8% (220,201 / 854,580) and Fall at 10.8% (92,588 / 854,580).
+The most frequently reported EVENT TYPES were Other at 50.6% (736,705/1,456,736), Medication or Other Substance at 22.6% (329,830/1,456,736) and Fall at 10.7% (155,696/1,456,736).

-Possible reasons for the large percentage of Other events reported to the PSOPPC include all of the following: the relatively rare specific events not captured by any of the event-specific modules; events that can be considered administrative matters that should not have been reported using the CFER-H; and issues encountered when mapping data from primary event-reporting systems into the CFER-H. In some cases, events that could have been captured in a CFER-H event-specific module (e.g., Medication and Other Substance, Fall, etc.) lacked compatible data fields and instead were mapped into Other.
+The large percentage of Other events reported to the PSOPPC may reflect issues encountered when mapping data from primary event-reporting systems into the CFER-H, specific concerns not captured by any of the event-specific modules and concerns that can be considered administrative matters and should not have been reported using the CFER-H. In some cases, events that could have been captured in a CFER-H event-specific module (e.g., Medication and Other Substance, Fall, etc.) lacked compatible data fields and instead were mapped into Other.